 The much anticipated Datacloud Nordic conference in Norway is just around the corner

-BroadGroup’s pioneering networking and business deal-making event for the data centre and cloud industry is set to be opened by state secretary for the Ministry of Transport and Communications, Reynir Jóhannesson.
+BroadGroup's pioneering networking and business deal-making event for the data center and cloud industry is set to be opened by state secretary for the Ministry of Transport and Communications, Reynir Jóhannesson.

 The one-day event will be bolstered with an international line-up of experts from global organisations including ING, Uptime Institute, SKY UK, Amazon Web Services, Norwegian Government, Schneider Electric, Vertiv, Hydro66, Lefdal Mine, BroadGroup and DigiPlex.

 BroadGroup asserts the programme is enterprise-driven and will be delving into the region's market leadership to provide insight and intelligence on the Nordics opportunity – the company's third annual report provides further information about the data center facilities in the Nordics covering Denmark, Finland, Iceland, Norway, Sweden and the Baltic States of Latvia, Lithuania and Estonia.

 Jóhannesson says he is very pleased with Datacloud Nordic 2017 coming to Norway and is looking forward to opening the event to present the vast opportunities in the region.